How to Teach at the Bedside

 Once you register for the course, you will have 180 days (approximately 6 months) from the date of enrollment to complete the course.
 The exact date that your access expires will be indicated within the Course Summary box on this webpage.

 As members of the healthcare profession, we are entrusted with a responsibility to continuously renew our ranks by educating the next generation of providers.
 Despite many adverse circumstances, we have a professional duty to teach young healthcare providers.
 Preceptors have been asked to share what they do every day in their clinical practice with Des Moines University students.
 As a preceptor, they are a role model who supervises, guides, and facilitates the learning of students.

-- Describe the various methods for teaching at the bedside
+- Differentiate between the various methods for teaching at the bedside

 - Explain some pearls for facilitating teaching at the bedside